Last updated: 15 July 2026

 Whether using a digital portfolio or a training management system, evidence should be tagged to KSBs immediately.
 The longer the gap between activity and mapping, the weaker the evidence becomes in quality and credibility.

-Step 4: Run quarterly coverage gap analysis
+Step 4: Review coverage regularly

-Step 5: Build a gateway checklist
+Step 5: Build a plan-specific readiness checklist

 How AI Is Changing KSB Mapping